simplenetes-io/simplenetes_io/docs/FIRSTPOD.md

 cd mypod1
 ```

-Cop the below _YAML_ and put it in a file called `pod.yaml` inside the new pod directory.
+Copy the following _YAML_ contents and put them in a file called _pod.yaml_ inside the new pod directory:
 ```yaml
 api: 1.0.0-beta2
 podVersion: 0.0.1